 Senior secured commercial loans that are held for sale are carried at the lower of cost net of any deferred origination costs and fees or fair value on an individual asset basis.
 At the time of the funding of a loan, management determines the amount of the loan that will be held-for-sale.
 The fair value estimates are based on negotiations with prospective purchasers (if any) or by using projected cash flows discounted at the weighted average interest rates offered in the market for similar loans.
-Cash flows resulting from the sale of the loans that were originally classified as held for investment are recorded as an investing activity in the consolidated statement of cash flows.
-When sold, the sales price received less the Company's carrying value of these loans held for sale is recorded to net gain or loss on loans sold in the consolidated statement of operations
+Cash flows resulting from the sale of the loans that were originally classified as held for investment are recorded as an investing activity in the accompanying Consolidated Statement of Cash Flows.
+When sold, the sales price received less the Company's carrying value of these loans held for sale is recorded to net gain or loss on loans sold in the accompanying Consolidated Statement of Operations.